He has everything you want in a barrister

 Legal 500, 2023

-Simon specialises in all civil aspects of consumer and regulatory law, including consumer credit, financial services, consumer contract law and disputes, trading law and telecommunications.
+Simon Popplewell is a leading barrister specialising in all aspects of consumer and regulatory law, with a particular focus on consumer credit, financial services, and consumer contract law.

 • Simon is an excellent barrister, both as an advisor and an advocate